 awake in a great reality never wake up awake in an awful reality

-I might be awakened by post-human descendents as an immortal being in a heavenly world.
+I might be awakened by post-human descendants as an immortal being in a heavenly world.
 I might be awakened by beings who torture me hellishly for all eternity.
 Or I might never wake up.
 Should I make this wager?
 Should I get a cryonics policy?
 I don’t know.
 If I don’t preserve myself cryonically, then I might die and go to heaven, hell, or experience nothingness.
 If I do preserve myself, as we have just seen, similar outcomes may await me.

-In this situation all I can do is assess the probabilities.
+In this situation, all I can do is assess the probabilities.
 Does having a cryonics policy, as opposed to dying and taking my chances, increase or decrease my chances of being revived in a good reality?
 We can’t say for sure.
 But if the policy increases that chance, if you desire a blissful immortality, and if you can afford a policy, then you should get one.

-Personally I believe that having a cryonics policy greatly increases your chance of being revived in a better reality than dying and taking your chances.
+Personally, I believe that having a cryonics policy greatly increases your chance of being revived in a better reality than dying and taking your chances.
 I place more faith in my post-human descendants than in unseen supernatural beings.
-Still I can understand why others would make a different choice, and we should respect their autonomy to die and hope for the best.
-In the end we just can’t say for certain what the best move is.
+Still, I can understand why others would make a different choice, and we should respect their autonomy to die and hope for the best.
+In the end, we just can’t say for certain what the best move is.

 The Transhumanist Wager